Lime Slurry is the latest trend that is here to stay and I am so excited to show you how to lime slurry a brick fireplace in just one weekend!

 For painted brick, or brick that isn't absorbent, then you will need to apply one coat of Romabio MicroGrip Primer.
 This will allow the Lime Slurry to adhere.

 TIP: How do you check if your brick is absorbent?
-Perform a simple water test.
+Perform a simple absorbency test.
 Take a spray bottle filled with water and spray it onto the brick.
 You could also splash a tiny amount from a glass.
 After a few moments, see if the water is soaking into the brick.
 If so, then you can apply Romabio directly to the brick.
 If it beads up, similar to tile, then you will need to apply their primer.

 Since we previously painted our fireplace with Romabio Masonry Flat, no prep was needed.
 The same would apply if you have applied their Classico Limewash.